‘Bold And The Beautiful’ Spoilers For Friday: Zende Opens Up About His Feelings For Zoe

 Zende Opens Up

-The Bold and the Beautiful spoilers state that when Zoe sees the text for herself, she will be beside herself.
-She will realize that things could have turned out differently had technology played along and she had received it.
+The Bold and the Beautiful spoilers show that when Zoe sees the text for herself, she will be beside herself.
+She will realize that things could have turned out differently had technology played along and she had received the message.
 She would have made different decisions if she had known that Zende cared for her.

 But is Zoe willing to give up a life with Carter?